fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 **Delgado, F.**, Quinteros, M., Coppola, D., Baez, J.C.
 Open vent volcanism unravelled with 22 years of data: a case study of the Villarrica lava lake.
 In prep.

-**Delgado, F.**, Leon, P., Castillo, J., Shreve, T. An assesssment of SAOCOM-1 L-band data for InSAR: examples from volcanology and anthropogenic subsidence.
+**Delgado, F.**, Leon, P., Castillo, J., Shreve, T. An assessment of SAOCOM-1 L-band data for InSAR: examples from volcanology and anthropogenic subsidence.
 In prep.

 **Delgado, F.**, Leon, P., Lobos, D., Parra, S., Baez, J. C. The triggering of sub-Plinian and Plinian eruptions: insights from 30 years of InSAR data in the Andean Southern Volcanic Zone (1991-2023).
+In prep.

+Lobos, D., **Delgado, F.**, Pritchard, M. Multiple sources of elevation change during and after the 2011-2012 Cordón Caulle, Chile measured by satellite topographic time series.
 In prep.

 Galetto, F.; Dualeh, E.; Pritchard, M.; Ebmeier, S.; Poland, M.; Albino, F.; Biggs, J.; **Delgado, F.**; Hamling, I.; Shreve, T.; Wauthier, C., Gonzalez-Santana, J., Froger, J-L. The utility of TerraSAR-X, TanDEM-X, and PAZ for studying global volcanic activity: Successes, challenges, and future prospects.
 In prep